andrewjmetzger/foxcraft.mtz.gr/index.md

 Additional modified block textures by @andrewjmetzger, CC-BY-NC-SA 4.0.

 All other resources are copyrighted to their respective creators, used with love.
-See the modlist for information on individual licenses and usage conditions.
+See the [full list of mods](/about/mod-list) for information on individual licenses and usage conditions.